liangyuxuan1/phasefunction/README.md

 The phase error tends to decrease as the number of non-zero pixels increases, indicating that more information in the image contributes to learning.
 However, the valleys (small errors) in the phase error plot suggest that the number of non-zero pixels may not be the only factor in accurate learning.
 The estimation error of $u_s$ has a similar trend to that of the phase function, but the estimation error of $u_a$ increases with the number of non-zero pixels.

 The above results demonstrate that estimation of the phase function together simultaneously with the optical parameters $u_a$ and $u_s$ is a difficult problem.
 The complexity comes from the fact that the three factors are integrated when generating the images and training the neural network, as the loss of phase is added to the loss of $u_a$ and $u_s$.
 Another possibility is that the parameter range varies widely and  in an enumerated manner, which may generate unrealistic materials.

+### Step 5: Fix $u_a$ and $u_s$ and estimate the Phase Function only (network model: ResNet18)

+To simplify the problem, I tried a lot of things.

+- Dataset v4: Fix $u_a$ and $u_s$ by using the tissue parameters in Ren Shenghan's paper (PloS One, 2013), and vary $g$ from 0.55 to 0.95 with step size 0.1.
+- Change the network model to ResNet18, add a sigmoid layer after the final FC layer.
+- Select the optimal number of Gaussian components (NoG) via cross-validation, AIC and BIC.
+For cross-validation, the scheme is non-standard 5-fold cross-validation because for each run, I leave one $g$ value out for validation and use the other 4 $g$ values for training.
+- Speed up the code by serializing the data using Pickle.

+AIC and BIC are not suitable for my problem because they always prefer the smallest NoG, i.e., the smallest model.

+As for cross-validation, the results are not stable.
+The optimal NoG=7 or 9, suggested by two runs.

+### Step 6: Another cross-validation scheme

+- Dataset v5: fix all the parameter of $u_a$, $u_s$ and $g$.
+- For each parameter set, more data are generated (1000 each).
+- Cross-validation scheme: leave-one-tissue-out

+### Stop coding and start reading papers, design a better experiment design...